CSV data parser for PHP

 composer install composer run test

-When pushing code to GitHub, tests will be executed using Travis CI.
+When pushing code to GitHub, tests will be executed using GitHub Actions.
 The relevant configuration is in the

 This project exists thanks to all the people who contribute.